Navarasa (film): Plot

 The film revolves around the story of a young girl Shweta taking her first steps towards adulthood.
-Ready for the adventure, the thirteen-year-old is upbeat, however soon discovers that every night, her uncle Gautam (Kushboo) transforms himself into a woman to lead a completely different life.
+Ready for the adventure, the thirteen-year-old is upbeat.
+However, she soon discovers that every night, her uncle Gautam (Kushboo) transforms himself into a woman to lead a completely different life.
 When Shweta confronts Gautam on the matter, Gautam tells her he wishes to run away and marry Aravan at a local festival, the Koovagam Festival.

-The festival is held annually where people of the third gender regularly meet to re-enact the story of Aravan, a character from the epic Mahabharata.
-Shweta decides to find her uncle and bring him back home, and along the way, she makes new friends of the third gender, and discovers a whole new culture.
+The festival is held annually, where people of the third gender regularly meet to re-enact the story of Aravan, a character from the epic Mahabharata.
+Shweta decides to find her uncle and bring him back home, and along the way, she makes new friends of the third gender and discovers a whole new culture.